gracebeste/trends-sunscreen-analysis/README.md

 # weather-sentiments-industryeffects
-Repository housing my data analytics project on weather patterns and changes in industry performance and public sentiment on social media.
+Repository housing my data analytics project on the effect of weather patterns and changes in public sentiment regarding skin protection.

 1. About